-Olympic champion teams with National Park Service to promote sites
+Lesser-known national parks to visit in DC | WTOP

 The National Park Service and the National Park Foundation have teamed with U.S. Olympic gymnastics hero Dominique Dawes to encourage folks to learn about lesser-known Park Service monuments and sites.

-Dawes, a member of the celebrated 1996 “Magnificent Seven” women’s team, recently toured three NPS locations as part of the “Find Your Park” campaign: The Martin Luther King, Jr. Monument, Belmont-Paul Women’s Equality Monument, and The Frederick Douglass National Historic Site.
+Dawes, a member of the celebrated 1996 “Magnificent Seven” women’s team, recently toured three NPS locations as part of the “Find Your Park/Encuentra Tu Parque” campaign: The Martin Luther King, Jr. Memorial, Belmont-Paul Women’s Equality Monument, and The Frederick Douglass National Historic Site.

 “I had been to the memorial many times before but yet did not know the history behind it other than, of course, the story of Martin Luther King,” Dawes said.